mmzdouc/mibigger/README.md

   changelog.
 For a list of reviewers and their specialities, see below.
 - Communication: version control is no replacement for communication.
 Both curators and reviewers need to communicate which entries they are working on to prevent possible redundant work.
-Please announce your work via the Slack channel.
+Please announce your work via the Slack channel and/or adding it to the `coordination_mibigger` file on [Google Docs](https://tinyurl.com/yckbdbe8)
 - Entry naming: To prevent identical names, all new entries are automatically prefixed with the curators initials (or MIBiG annotator ID, if already available)
 - Entry validation: each entry is validated using the `validated.py` script (by Kai